 Ceiling Fan: Many ceiling fans feature lighting, which can be a great addition for entertaining or task lighting.
 “When choosing a ceiling fan, which does not have to be the focal point of space, find a modern piece that fits with the overall space design,” said Paulette.

 Consider one or all these lighting options for your next kitchen remodel.
-Complete our online submission form to schedule your initial consultation with one of our designers or call Callen at 414-529-5509.
+Complete our online submission form to schedule your initial consultation with one of our Sales Design Consultants or call Callen at 414-529-5509.